 - Paid medical collections are removed from credit reports entirely.

-- You get a one-year grace period before unpaid medical debt can appear on your credit report, giving you time to negotiate, appeal insurance denials, or apply for financial assistance.
+- You get a one-year grace period before unpaid medical debt can appear on your credit report.

 - Never ignore a medical bill.
 Even if you are disputing it, stay in communication with the billing department.

 - Request “hardship” or “do not report” status.
-Some hospitals will agree not to send your account to collections while you are on a payment plan or awaiting a financial assistance decision.
+Some hospitals will agree not to send your account to collections while you are on a payment plan.

-- Check your credit reports regularly.
-Visit AnnualCreditReport.com to get free weekly reports from all three bureaus.
+- Check your credit reports regularly at AnnualCreditReport.com (free weekly reports from all three bureaus).

-- Dispute inaccurate medical debt.
-If a paid or settled bill still shows on your report, dispute it with the credit bureau in writing.
+- Dispute inaccurate medical debt with the credit bureau in writing.

-Building and maintaining strong credit is a long game.
-If medical debt has already impacted your score, our guide on how to build credit from scratch has strategies that can help you recover.
+If medical debt has already impacted your score, our credit score guide has strategies to help you recover.

 |---|---|---|---|